 The Council is exposed to a number of different costs that rise at various different rates of inflation.
 The Consumer Price Index is the measure that references the weighted average prices of a basket of consumer goods and services and is measured on a rolling annual basis.
 This measure is used against the vast majority of Council consumables outside of Pay/Utilities and vehicle costs.
-CPI rose to 7% in March 2022 (up from 6.2% in February 2022).
-This is expected to peak at 7.4% in 2022, then reduce to 4% in 2023 and reduce to under the Governments target of 2% in 2024 and 2025.
+CPI has risen substantially over the course of the last 18 months.

 The Council has a number of properties within its portfolio and hence is exposed to increases in cost in relation to electricity and gas.
-Wholesale energy prices are at an all-time high, based on a number of factors such the post covid increase in activity and the war in Ukraine.
+Wholesale energy prices have been at an all-time high over the course of the last 12 months, based on a number of factors such the post covid increase in activity and the war in Ukraine.
 Due to this energy prices have ranged in increase but are putting significant strain on both residents and business' for which the Council is not immune.
-It is anticipated that there will be another large increase in the price cap in October of 2022 further to the increase that occurred in April 2022.